lilnasy/cayman/README.md

 - `cayman build` - Generate a static site into the `.cayman/site` directory.
 - `cayman serve` - A static file server for `.cayman/site`.

+# Make it your own

+Most full-stack frameworks are black boxes of brittle complexity.
+Cayman is designed to be different.
+The codebase is small and straightforward, and designed to be forked.
+See [HACKING.md](./HACKING.md) for explanation of the internals.